-That’s why we’ve put in the hard hours wearing and listening to find the standout options – plus, we love testing cool gadgets here at BBC Science Focus.
-Some deliver superior sound, others offer useful additional smarts and some tick all of the important boxes.
+That’s why we’ve put in the hard hours wearing various earphones and listening to find the standout options – plus, we love testing cool gadgets here at BBC Science Focus.
+Some earbuds deliver superior sound, others offer useful additional smarts and some tick all of the important boxes.
 We chose the Apple AirPods Pro as our top pick for a high-quality pair of earbuds that justify the price tag.

 However, everyone has different needs and wants, so read on to find the best true wireless earbuds for you.